PD Info Public Domain Information Project

 Christmas, Holiday

 ca. 1860 - w. possibly Benjamin Hanby, m.
-James Lord Pierpont V - Jolly Old Saint Nicholas, Lean your ear this way; Don't you tell a single soul What I'm going to say, PD Reprint
+James Lord Pierpont V - Jolly Old Saint Nicholas, Lean your ear this way; Don't you tell a single soul What I'm going to say,

 Josephine, My Jo